-Operated by Planned Parenthood, the Anchorage Health Center provides comprehensive reproductive health care, including testing and treatment for many common STDs, such as chlamydia, gonorrhea, and syphilis.
-These services are available by appointment and on a walk-in basis, although the clinic recommends calling to verify availability.
-The clinic accepts many insurance plans, and uninsured clients may qualify for a lower fee scale.
+Operated by Planned Parenthood Great Northwest, Hawai‘i, Alaska, Indiana, Kentucky, the Anchorage Health Center provides comprehensive reproductive health care, including testing and treatment for many common STDs, such as chlamydia, gonorrhea, and syphilis.
+These services are available by appointment and on a walk-in basis, although the health center recommends calling to verify availability.
+The health center accepts many insurance plans, and uninsured clients may qualify for a lower fee scale.

 4001 Lake Otis Parkway, #101